Our Science – MIP Website

 Molecular Imaging Program

-The Molecular Imaging Program (MIP) was established in 2004.
-The MIP is focused on the development of in vivo imaging agents targeted to cancer for early detection and monitoring.
-Given the high risks and high costs of conducting research in this field, the Molecular Imaging Program is well positioned to answer some of these questions on behalf of the oncology community.
+The goal of the Molecular Imaging Program (MIP) is to develop targeted imaging methods that accelerate the development of cancer therapies.
+The MIP is focused on the development and translation of in vivo molecular imaging agents for early detection and monitoring.
+Given the high risks and high costs of conducting research in this field, the MIP is well positioned to address challenges that the field of molecular imaging faces.

-This page was last updated on 11/20/2013.
+This page was last updated on 7/20/2014.